 However, there are a few instances to savor amidst the ho-hum shenanigans, albeit often faintly ridiculous.
 Given that our juggernaut has spent so much of the film in transit and been offered little resistance en route to The Big Apple, he decides it best to test his strength and engage in a spot of roof top fisticuffs to keep his reflexes sharp.
 This doesn’t end well for budding boxer Julius (V. C. Dupree) as, like Rocky Balboa, Jason manages to summon his innermost resolve when seemingly on the ropes and turn their bout on its head in the final round, without any need for a rousing montage, with hilarious results.

-To its credit, Jason Takes Manhattan plays it straight although it treads a rather fine line on occasion.
-While there are positives to be gleaned from our masked marauder’s first run-out away from his comfy inclosure, its tough to overlook the pretty odious crimes that Hedden’s film commits.
-The real dilemma is scoring a piece of knowing tripe like this as it highlights just how much the once great series has fallen from its pedestal.
+To its credit, Jason Takes Manhattan plays it straight although it treads a precariously fine line on occasion.
+While there are positives to be gleaned from our masked marauder’s first run-out away from his comfy enclosure, its tough to overlook the pretty odious crimes Hedden’s film commits.
+The real dilemma is scoring a piece of knowing tripe like this as it highlights just how much the once decent series has fallen from its pedestal.
 Taken on its own merits, it’s just eventful enough to warrant guilty pleasure.
 However, the apple has fallen far from its tree and, whichever way you look at it, said apple picks up countless bruises along its lengthy roll.